vbabashov/house-prices/README.md

 We can see overfitting due to diffence in train and test model predictive performance.

-- Select best models: We then performed GridSearch hyperparameter tuning on the LightGBM to determine the best set of parameters.
+- Select best models: We can then perform additional hyperparameter tuning on the LightGBM to determine the best set of parameters.
+This step is optional, as we have already tuned the models inside the cross-validation function using the GridSearchCV.
+However, one can use this step to do more substantive and wide-randing hyperparameter search.
+Also, instead of GridSearchCV, one can use RandomSearchCV or other parameter optimization techniques.

       Best CV Score (best RMSE on Log scale): 0.09